Eligibility and applications

 Find out about the minimum criteria for admission onto UWE Bristol's research degree programmes, the Graduate School application process, and how to apply.

 What you need to do

 For a supervised PhD, MPhil or DPhil we expect that applicants will normally hold at least a 2:1 or a Masters qualification from a UK university or a degree of comparable standing from a university outside the UK.
 We also require a recognised English language qualification prior to making an unconditional offer.
-The Faculty of Health and Applied Sciences and the Faculty of Business and Law require a minimum IELTS score of 7.0 overall, or equivalent.
+The College of Health, Science and Society and the College of Business and Law require a minimum IELTS score of 7.0 overall, or equivalent.
 Applications which do not meet the minimum criteria will not be considered.

 We strongly encourage you to discuss your proposed research with an academic staff member prior to submitting an application.
 If you are unsure who to approach, you can explore the member lists of UWE Bristol's research centres and groups or search staff profiles using subject-area search terms (eg robotics) or an individual's name, if known.

 The Graduate School operates three intake dates per academic year: